-The Company conducted its annual indefinite-lived intangible asset impairment test as of October 1, 2017.
-For purposes of the Company's 2017 indefinite-lived intangible asset impairment test, the Company performed a qualitative assessment to determine whether it was more likely than not that the fair values of the indefinite-lived intangible assets were less than the carrying values.
+In 2017, the Company performed a qualitative assessment as part of its annual impairment test to determine whether it was more likely than not that the fair values of the indefinite-lived intangible assets were less than the carrying values.
 Based on the assessment, the Company determined that there were no indications that the fair values of any of its indefinite-lived intangible assets were less than the carrying values.
-However, in consideration of the impairment charge recorded during 2016, the Company perform a quantitative assessment for its indefinite-lived intangible assets recorded on its balance sheet as of October 1, 2017 within the Aerospace reportable segment to supplement its qualitative assessment.
+However, in consideration of the impairment charge recorded during 2016, the Company performed a quantitative assessment for its indefinite-lived intangible assets recorded on its balance sheet as of October 1, 2017 within the Aerospace reportable segment to supplement its qualitative assessment.
 Using the relief-from-royalty method with a discount rate of 9.5% and an estimated residual growth rate of 3%, the Company determined each of its Aerospace-related trade names had a fair value that exceeded carrying values by more than 9%.
 The use of unobservable inputs resulted in the fair value estimates being classified as a Level 3 measurement within the fair value hierarchy.